Chapter 6 of 12

 Analysis Fields

 • Prevention?
-(How we ensure it never happens again)
+(Specific action items that ensure it never happens again)

 Retro Timeline

-• T+1 week: Action items assigned in sprint
+• T+2 weeks: Action items assigned in sprint with owners and deadlines

 The 5 Whys in Practice

 5. Why?
-No formal checklist exists → Root Cause: Process Gap
+No formal launch checklist exists -> Root Cause: Process Gap

 Quick Wins: The First 48 Hours